4d/docs/docs/Concepts/classes.md

 // code
 ```

-A class constructor function, which can accept parameters, can be used to define a user class. (see [Class function parameters](#class-function-parameters))
+A class constructor function, which can accept [parameters](#class-function-parameters), can be used to define a user class.

 In that case, when you call the `new()` class member method, the class constructor is called with the parameters optionally passed to the `new()` function.